UmairFaheem042/InterviewBot/README.md

 - Used Shadcn/ui components like dialog box, input etc here.
 - Setup Gemini Model for responding to Prompt in `PromptGeneration.js`.
 - Did 5th `git commit` here.
-- After generating response from Gemini save it in drizzle and saved responses can be seen on [Drizzle Studio](https://local.drizzle.studio/)
+- After generating response from Gemini save it in drizzle and saved responses can be seen on [Drizzle Studio](https://local.drizzle.studio/).
 - Did 6th `git commit` here.
 - Now created new route `/dashboard/interview/[interviewId]`.
 - In [interviewId] folder, created page.jsx and in that fetched particular interview response from db.
-- Set up camera and microphone UI and configurations
+- Set up camera and microphone UI and configurations.
 - Did 7th `git commit` here.
 - Created `/dashboard/interview/[interviewId]/start` route where questions would be displayed along with the Camera and Microphone.
 - Used `react-hook-speech-to-text` for recording what user speaks and saved it in a state.
 - Did 8th `git commit` here.
-- Lifted the state of activeQuestionIndex from Questions.jsx
+- Lifted the state of activeQuestionIndex from Questions.jsx.
 - Used Gemini again to generate Feedback, similar to generating questions
 - In RecordedAnswers.jsx  recorded user response and saved it into the DB, each answer is saved corresponding to its question.
 - Added buttons at the bottom for switching the questions.
 - Did 9th `git commit` here.
-- Created `/dashboard/interview/[interviewId]/feedback` route where user can see all Feedback of the interview
+- Created `/dashboard/interview/[interviewId]/feedback` route where user can see all Feedback of the interview.
 - on `/dashboard` route to each Interview Box, added delete button and created a delete handler but it is incomplete as there is an error regarding the attribute onClick.
-I am in server component and using events which should be of client component
+I am in server component and using events which should be of client component.
 - Did 10th `git commit` here.
-- Solved Delete issue by taking delete handler to the client component(it's child)
+- Solved Delete issue by taking delete handler to the client component(it's child).
+- Added Confirm Delete Dialog Box from shadcn/ui.
 - On /dashboard route, handled UI where no interviews are there by conditional rendering.
 - Did 11th `git commit` here.